AliciaHadingham/Preterm_Birth_and_R/README.md

 <br/><br/>

 ## The data
 All data used in this course was fabricated.
-The data was made for the purpose of showing how R can be used in preterm birth or other medical research.
+The data was made for the purpose of showing how R can be used in preterm birth or other medical research :hospital: :microscope: :syringe: